 Send reminders for late payments.

-It is no brainer that invoices get lost amidst the hundreds of emails some clients receive in a day.
+It is a no-brainer that invoices get lost amidst the hundreds of emails some clients receive in a day.
 Furthermore, they might have seen it and probably forgot to clear it.
 Do not worry if your invoice hasn’t been paid after you sent it.
 Give it time – how long depends on your job’s nature, and contact the person responsible for clearing it with a reminder.
 This way, you can expedite the release of funds to your account.

 When should you send an invoice?